Red Hook Summer

-Red Hook Summer is a 2012 American film co-written and directed by Spike Lee.
+Red Hook Summer is a 2012 American drama film co-written and directed by Spike Lee.
 It is Lee's sixth film in his "Chronicles of Brooklyn" series following She's Gotta Have It, Do the Right Thing, Crooklyn, Clockers, and He Got Game.

 Plot

 Flik Royale is a pampered 13-year-old boy from Atlanta who is sent to live with his preacher grandfather, Da Good Bishop Enoch Rouse, in Red Hook, Brooklyn.

 Flik struggles to connect with his religious grandfather, and clashes with him over religion, technology, and other subjects.
 He develops a friendship with a girl named Chazz and encounters Box, a gangster who used to attend Enoch's church.

 In the midst of a sermon, a strange man strolls into the back of the church and accuses Bishop Enoch of molesting him 15 years earlier in Georgia.
 Enoch admits to the abuse, and says that it was subsequently covered up by his church, which paid the boy's family hush money and let Enoch go free to start a new life in Brooklyn.
 The news causes members of his new congregation to turn against him and for Box and his men to beat him up.

 Flik is sent home to his mother, and says goodbye to Chazz.